Preferred: (408) 924-5541

 - BE, Information Security, Huazhong Univeristy of Science and Technology (HUST), China

 I am an assistant professor at the School of Information Systems and Technology in the Lucas College and Graduate School of Business at San Jose State University (SJSU).
-My research interests include human-computer interaction, computer supported collaborative work, health informatics, information security and privacy.
+My research interests include emerging technology education, human-computer interaction, computer supported collaborative work, and health informatics.

 I have been fortunate to spend time in different parts of the world with fantastic people.
 Before moving to the Bay Area, I was a postdoctoral researcher working with Prof. Yunan Chen and Prof. Gloria Mark at Department of Informatics at the University of California, Irvine (UCI).
 I spent around four years in Switzerland pursuing my Ph.D. in Computer and Communication Sciences from the Ecole Polytechnique Fédérale de Lausanne (EPFL) with Dr. Pearl Pu, the director of Human Computer Interaction Group.
 Working as a research intern in the headquarter of Nokia Research Center in Helsinki with Dr. Zheng Yan has been a memorable experience that has greatly shaped my professional path.